nautobot/nautobot-app-ssot/docs/admin/upgrade.md

 These steps will help prevent issues during `nautobot-ssot` upgrades.
 Always back up your data and thoroughly test your configuration after these changes.

+!!! note
+    It's possible to allow conflicting apps to remain in `PLUGINS` during the upgrade process.
+You can specify the following environment variable in `development/development.env` to allow conflicting apps:

+    ```bash
+    NAUTOBOT_SSOT_ALLOW_CONFLICTING_APPS=True
+    ```

+    However, this is not recommended.

 !!! warning
     If conflicting apps remain in `PLUGINS`, the `nautobot-ssot` app will raise an exception during startup to prevent potential conflicts.